jcachayG93/Jcg.Domain/examples/petCatalog/PetCatalog.Domain/README.md

 **DomainEventHandlingPipelineProvider** is a singleton.

-The first time you call it (during the application lifetime), it scans the assembly for all domain event handlers for all existing aggregates, and it uses these handlers to build a pipeline (Chain of Reposibility GOF Pattern).
+The first time you call it (during the application lifetime), it scans the assembly for all domain event handlers for all existing aggregates, and it uses these handlers to build a pipeline (Chain of Responsibility GOF Pattern).

-The following code
+The following code gets the pipeline from the provider.
 ```
 .GetPipeline<PetCatalog>();
 ```

-gets the pipeline from the provider.

-The code
+The following code handles the domain event.
 ```
 pipeline.Handle(this, domainEvent);
 ```

-Uses the pipeline to update the aggregate state.

 > Because the DomainEventHandligPipelineProvider is a singleton, the pipeline is assembled only once during the application lifetime.

 ### Apply a domain event in the aggregate
-To apply a domain event, just create an instance of the event and use the Apply method as in the following example.
+To apply a domain event, create an instance of the event and use the Apply method as in the following example.

 ***PetCatalog.cs***
 ```